I am very happy to be here among the

 give you a very interesting case.

-the chairman of SEBI, for example, can be appointed for a period up to five
+The rules framed under SEBI provide that the chairman of SEBI, for example, can be appointed for a period up to five years.
+The word is up to.
+So you can appoint him for one year also.

 It is as per the law.
 It's not a